-But first, know that if you’re not a doctor or nurse or paramedic or cop or firefighter or haven’t seen combat, this may be a little much.
+But first, one great, big, gnarly caveat: Know that if you’re not a doctor or nurse or paramedic or cop or firefighter or haven’t seen combat, this may be a little much.
 You’ve been warned.

 Cancer sucks.
 And the “traditional” treatments (cut, poison and burn, a.k.a. surgery, chemo and radiation) suck even more.
 The day does eventually arrive, when at long last, you’re “done” with the treatment.
-Followed by a few more indignities: more probing; more poking.
+This is quickly followed by a few more indignities: more probing; more poking.
 And finally you’re left with the wondering, “Am I ever going to feel OK again?” and the ever-present niggling question in the back of one’s mind,

 “Did we get it all?
 And if so, is it going to come back?”

 When I was first diagnosed, I read and read and read and read.
+One of the sites I went to was the Anal Cancer Foundation.
+The personal accounts under the tab “Thriver Stories” was my entry point for gathering anecdotal information.
 A part of me believed that if I could find out exactly what to expect, what it had been like for others, this would somehow help.
 It would brace me for reality.
 It would reassure me that what I was experiencing was “normal.”
 It would serve to remind me that others had been through it and had come out on the other side to actually write about it.

-Anal cancer, if left unattended, eventually (after cut/poison/burn) may lead to surgical removal of parts of your gastrointestinal system (colon, rectum, anus), which then requires rerouting your body’s solid waste through your abdominal wall into a bag.
+Anal cancer is rare.
+But just like all the other cancers, if left unattended, eventually (after cut/poison/burn) it may lead to surgical removal of parts of your gastrointestinal system (colon, rectum), which then requires rerouting your body’s solid waste through your abdominal wall into a bag.
 That’s what a colostomy is.
-It’s a dirty word with an enormous “Ewwww!” factor, but people live and work and have sex lives after colostomies.
+It’s a scuzzy word with an enormous “Ewwww!” factor, but people live and work and have sex lives after colostomies.
 For them and their loved ones, it’s better than being six feet under.

-If my cancer should return, this will be my only option (as far as Western medicine is concerned).
+If my cancer reoccurs after treatment, this will be my only option (as far as Western medicine is concerned).

-Obviously, any cancer, if left unattended, can kill you.
-And yes, there are people who would rather die than go through the cancer treatment protocols that are available through our painfully inadequate and incomplete medical system.
-Honestly, I can respect that choice.
-But at least find out what’s really going on in your body, and give yourself a real choice.
+Obviously, any cancer runs the risk of the worst possible outcome.
+And yes, there are people who would rather die than go through the cancer treatment protocols that are available through our painfully inadequate medical system.
+Honestly, I can respect choosing to forego treatment, such as it is.
+But at least find out what’s really going on in your body, so that you can make an informed choice.

 NEXT STOP: Part II: “The Surgery”

-[NOTE: This blog post was inspired by the prompt “What I Don’t Want To Write About Is…” which is part of the Brave Blogging class I am taking with Andrea Scher.]
+[NOTE: This blog post was inspired by the prompt “What I Don’t Want To Write About Is…” which is part of the Brave Blogging class I took with Andrea Scher.]